Schwarber homers on 1st pitch, Phillies beat A’s 6-1 and stretch win streak to 4

 PACHE’S RETURN

 Cristian Pache was reinstated from the 10-day IL, started in center field and went 0 for 2 with a walk against the team that traded him in March.
-He made a terrific catch in the seventh, leaving his feet to rob Aledmys Díaz in left-center.
+He made a terrific catch in the seventh, leaving his feet to rob Aledmys Díaz in left-center, and received high praise from Kotsay.

+“You can’t really say anything more, other than he covers center field just about as good as Andruw Jones does,” Kotsay said.
+“He showed that again tonight.”

 TRAINER’S ROOM